Introducing Christchurch For Kids

-The Botanic Gardens are made up of a number of gardens each with unique displays of exotic and native plants.
+The Botanic Gardens are made up of several gardens, each with unique displays of exotic and native plants.
 There is the Central Rose Garden with more than 2500 roses bushes.
-And the Herb Garden which contains plants used in cooking and medicine.
+And the Herb Garden, which contains plants used in cooking and medicine.

-In addition to the gardens, the Botanic Garden of Christchurch offer a variety of other attractions suitable for kids.
-Visit the multiple conservatories which are filled with a collection of plants such as, sub tropical plants, ferns, and cacti.
+In addition to the gardens, the Botanic Garden of Christchurch offers a variety of other attractions suitable for kids.
+Visit the multiple conservatories which are filled with a collection of plants such as, subtropical plants, ferns, and cacti.
 There is also a playground and paddling pool for kids to keep them entertained.
-A Visitor Centre which would make an excellent starting point, and a number of temporary art installations located throughout.
-Finally visit the Memorial Rotunda, a well known landmark in Christchurch commemorating some of those what died in World War One.
+A Visitor Centre which would make an excellent starting point, and several temporary art installations.
+Finally visit the Memorial Rotunda, a well-known landmark in Christchurch commemorating some of those what died in World War One.

 Where to Eat in Christchurch For Kids

 Address: 96 Oxford Terrace, Christchurch

 A visit to Christchurch will not be complete without a visit to the Riverside Markets.
 In the heart of Christchurch CBD is a 7-day farmers market with outdoor seating, perfect for kids and families.
 Small businesses’ and local growers sell a variety of local produce, meat, seafood, flowers, coffee, and more.
 We suggest stopping and grabbing some lunch from a selection of delicious food options after a morning of exploring the city.